mcbeth111/falka/navigator.md

 'roaming' refers to questions about using mobile services abroad, including charges, activation, or troubleshooting.
 'faktura' refers to questions about billing, invoices, or payment-related issues.
 'uslugi' refers to questions about additional services, subscriptions, or features provided by the operator.
-'end_of_conversation' refers to situations where the user indicates they want to end the interaction, doesnt want to talk to ASSISTANT or no further assistance is needed, like: 'goodbye', 'get lost' etc.
+'end_of_conversation' refers to situations where the user indicates they want to end the interaction, doesnt want to talk to ASSISTANT or no further assistance is needed, like: 'goodbye', 'get lost' etc. This classification has high priority.
 'mobile_data' refers to questions about internet usage, data plans.
 </classification_rules>